The Crunch Continues

-Every month we select the best product of the season in term of taste and freshness.
-This May, we bring you red seedless grapes as our Featured Product of the Month.
+Every month we select the best product of the season in terms of taste and freshness.
+This month, we bring you red seedless grapes as our Featured Product of the Month.
 There are, of course, many varieties of red seedless grapes.
 Here are a few red seedless table grapes you find at your neighbor produce stores.

 Flame Seedless grapes are one of the most popular grapes to eat fresh.
 They are round and medium in size.
 Due to their distinctive sweet flavor, they pair well with cheese and crackers.
 Flame seedless grapes have a brilliant flame red color, crisp, and firm texture.

 Krissy grapes have a wonderful aroma, flavor, and texture.
 They are round and medium in size with a violet red color.
 The taste of this grape defines a perfect balance between sweet and tart tones.

 Crimson seedless grapes are medium in size with a cylindrical shape and bright red color.
 They have crisp-juicy texture and excellent sweet flavor.
 These features make Crimson seedless grapes a choice to eat fresh alone or pair with cheese.

 Scarlet Royals grapes are a little different than other red grapes due to their large size, oval shaped, and deep raspberry-like red color.
 They are remarkably crisp, juicy, and tender with light muscat flavor.